Botulf Botulfsson: Second incident

 On 11 November the archbishop was on an inspection in Närtuna church close to Gottröra.
 During the procession towards the church, Father Andreas noticed Botulf in the crowd and pointed him out to the archbishop.
 Botulf was quickly taken by the bishop's men to the archbishop, who asked him if the things Father Andreas said about him were true.
 Botulf, according to the documents, answered: "I have said so, and I do not deny saying it."

 Botulf was put on trial in Skepptuna Church, the next stop on the journey.
 Thirteen of his neighbors were called as witnesses and questioned by Israel Erlandsson, prior of the Dominican Abbey in Sigtuna.
 The witnesses confirmed that Botulf several times stated his opinions in front of others.
 Botulf was now banished for one year, during which he was taken to a clerical prison in Uppsala.
 During the imprisonment, he was informed that if he did not take back his opinions, he was to be burned.
-Upon hearing this he answered: "That fire will pass after but a short moment."
+Upon hearing this, he answered: "That fire will pass after but a short moment."
 This answer made the archbishop convinced that he was an incorrigible heretic, and after the year had passed, the archbishop, "Rising in the virtue of Jesus Christ", judged Botulf as a heretic on 8 April 1311.
 As was the custom with trials of heresy in southern Europe, he was then turned over to a secular court, which was to carry out the sentence of the church.

 A paper, Botulf-bladet, is named after him; it is a humanistic paper against religious oppression.

 Other cases of heresy

 This is the only known execution for heresy in Sweden.
 However, in 1442, a man called Hemming came to the Vadstena Abbey and showed the monks articles that he claimed were dictated by the Virgin Mary.
-The articles were deemed to go against the teachings of the church, and he was sentenced by the bishop in Linköping to Jejunia (fasting), and was chained in a dungeon.
+The articles were deemed to go against the teachings of the church, and he was sentenced by the bishop in Linköping to Jejunia (fasting) and was chained in a dungeon.
 The starvation quickly made him retract everything.
 He was paraded with a heap of wood on his back and burning candles in his hands to symbolize the sentence he had been spared from, and he declared that he deserved to be burned if he should ever fall back into his sin.
-After this his articles were read to him and he denounced them in Vadstena.
+After this his articles were read to him, and he denounced them in Vadstena.

-In 1492, Eric Clauesson was burned for being a follower of the Old Norse religion, which could be considered as a heresy trial.
+In 1492, Eric Clauesson was burned for being a follower of the Old Norse religion, which could be considered a heresy trial.